offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 By default, libraries that support custom allocators will default to `std::allocator`, which just wraps the `new`/`new[]` and `delete`/`delete[]` operators.

-To implement a custom allocator, you need to create a templated classes with a single template parameter representing the type being allocated / deallocated.
+To implement a custom allocator, you need to create a templated class with a single template parameter representing the type being allocated / deallocated.
 The class must have the following traits...

 1. a default constructor.
 2. a constructor to "rebind" another allocator (copy).